hortongn/accp-cheatsheet/README.md

 	- Names must be 3 to 63 characters in length.
 	- Names can only contain lowercase letters, numbers and hyphens.
 	- Names cannot be formatted as an IP address.
+        - *bucket names must be globally unique within AWS and can only exist in one region*
 - IAM policies can be written to grant access to Amazon S3 buckets.
 - Amazon S3 storage tier:
 	- **S3 Standard** -> 99.99% SLA -> for data that is accessed less frequently, but requires rapid access when needed.